hasnaintaqikazmi1214/CV_Project/README.md

 P.S.- Due to the large size of yolo.weights file it could not be uploaded.
 It can be downloaded from https://pjreddie.com/media/files/yolov3.weights

+Download yolo.weights and cut-paste it in yolo-coco folder

 Each person detected is bounded by a rectangular box in order to locate the person.

 The camera perspective is transformed to a bird-eye view (top down) for effectively computing euclidean distance between people.